stutzlab/lets-do-it/README.md

 * A **Technical Leader** is a programmer who talks to architects/specialists to define architecture, prioritize issues, reviews Merge/Pull Requests and acts like a Scrum Master when needed for helping programmers do their job.
 Development decisions go here.
 Lots of communication with programmers must occur here.
 * A **Programmer** (backend/ui/datascientist/infrastructure etc), that does most of the hard work
 * A **Tester** which helps the developer to certify the software, normally when the software is already running on staging server
-* A **Infrastructure Guy** which is concerned about runtime costs, cloud engineering, monitoring and platform availability
+* A **Infrastructure Guy** who is concerned about runtime costs, cloud engineering, monitoring and platform availability

 ### Backlog - things to do

 For describing the **backlog** of a project, we use **Issues/Milestones** from Github or Gilab both for public and private projects.

 **Milestones** indicates what must be delivered when and normally is where we anchor a public or internal contract with who is paying the bills.
 Milestones are important because it is a means of communication to people outside the project.
-Without milestone it is hard to explain to someone what is being done and what are the priorities when you have dozens of open issues in a lake!
+Without milestones it is hard to explain to someone what is being done, what will be delivered when and what are the priorities when you have dozens of open issues!

-Please take a look at https://guides.github.com/features/issues/.
+Please take a look at https://guides.github.com/features/issues/

 ### Codebase - things done